 Why landlords should act now to reduce exposure to the new Minimum Energy Efficiency Standards

-Furthermore, it is widely accepted that the Government will eventually raise the minimum standard to D, therefore landlords and investors should consider the potential implications for E-rated buildings and take advantage of available funding opportunities that will improve their properties at no cost.
+Therefore landlords and Buy-To-Let property investors should consider the potential implications for E-rated buildings and take advantage of available funding opportunities that will improve their properties at no cost.

 Why MEES matters - Conclusions